jfrog/log-analytics-splunk/README.md

 </match>
 ```

-If ssl is enabled the ca_file to be used and must be supplied.
+If ssl is enabled the ca_file will be used and must be supplied.

 ## Dockerhub Pull Requests